Colombia and Brazil soccer teams join in tribute after plane crash

 "Let them listen around the continent.
 We will always remember the champions Chapecoense," they sang in unison.

-Atletico Nacional has offered the title to Chapecoense, although directors of the Brazilian club said they liked the idea of sharing the honor.
+Atletico Nacional has offered the title to Chapecoense, although directors of the Brazilian club said they liked the idea of sharing the honour.

 (Reporting by Julia Symmes Cobb in Medellin and Brad Haynes in Chapeco; Editing by Lisa Shumaker)